Yoshitaka Hirota

-Yoshitaka Hirota (弘田佳孝, Hirota Yoshitaka) is a Japanese video game composer and bass guitarist.
-His most notable works include the soundtracks to the Shadow Hearts series.
+Yoshitaka Hirota (弘田佳孝, Hirota Yoshitaka) is a Japanese video game composer and bass guitarist, whose most notable works include the soundtracks to the Shadow Hearts series.
 Hirota was previously a sound effects programmer having worked on various Square titles.
 His first work as a video game composer was for the 1999 Nintendo 64 game Bomberman 64: The Second Attack.

 Biography

 Early works

 As a teenager, Hirota's older brother would play covers of The Beatles and The Carpenters.
 Hirota composed his first song at the age of ten.
 At the age of 20, unsure of his career path, Hirota was invited by composer Yasunori Mitsuda to work at Square, and was hired as a sound designer.

 Square

 Hirota has a friendship from childhood with fellow composer Yasunori Mitsuda who he has worked with on Bomberman 64: The Second Attack, Biohazard 2 Drama Albums, Shadow Hearts and Shadow Hearts II.
 Under the direction of Mitsuda, Street Fighter Alpha 3 was to have a "hard" sound, and Biohazard 2 was to have an "ominous sound".